 About 100m from Kitchen Hut is the turn off for the track to the summit of Cradle Mountain.
 From here, the Overland Track contours around the side of Cradle Mountain through buttongrass and a few clumps of trees for another 3 kilometres.

-Watch for the Lake Rodway Track coming in from the left in a rocky area.
-Just past that is a small, green, plastic dome-shaped emergency hut.
+Just past the Lake Rodway Track junction on the main track is a small, green, plastic dome-shaped emergency hut.
 The next section of track is some of the most exposed so you may want to take a break here out of the weather.

 From the emergency hut, the track traces the rim of the Cradle Cirque.
 The terrain drops steeply to your left.
 After about 700m, you’ll reach the intersection with the Barn Bluff Track.
 The Overland Track stays on top of the cirque for another 500m before starting the descent down to the Waterfall Valley.

 The track heads into the trees, which can be a welcome respite from high winds and rain up on the cirque.
-Watch for the right turn towards the Waterfall Valley Huts and campground.
+Watch for the right turn towards the Waterfall Valley Hut and campground.

 Waterfall Valley to Windermere